Where to Plant a Fig Tree: Location Matters

 When I decided to plant a fig tree in my backyard, I already knew exactly where I'd put it.
 But just as I was about to dig the first shovelful of dirt, I paused.
 Had I chosen the right location for my fig tree?
 What else should I have considered before committing to the perfect spot?

 Just like any living thing, fig trees thrive when you take into account all of their basic needs.
 (For example, my basic needs include chocolate and a good book.)
-Light, soil, water, and space are just a few things to consider when choosing an ideal location for your fig tree.
+Light, soil, water, and space are just a few things to consider when choosing your fig tree's long-term home.

-If you plan to plant more than one fig tree, you will need 10-25 feet between them, depending on which varieties you plant.
+If you plan to plant more than one fig tree, space them 10-25 feet apart (depending on which varieties you plant).
+As a rule of thumb, find out the mature width of the tree, then leave that much space between trees.
+So two 10-foot wide fig trees should be planted at least 10 feet apart.
 Fig trees love lots of room, and your tree will fruit better with plenty of growing space.

 You can prune a fig tree to stay smaller, or you can even train it into a shrub or bush.
 However, any fig tree planted directly into the ground will have a fairly extensive, although shallow, root system.
 Fig tree roots can be invasive and cause damage to nearby structures, so place your trees at least 10-15 feet away from sidewalks, driveways, or your home.
 It is best to grow fig trees on the outskirts of your garden or surrounded by plenty of open space.